jlengrand/project_euler/README.markdown

 37 - Find the sum of all eleven primes that are both truncatable from left to right and right to left. < 1 min <br />
 38 - What is the largest 1 to 9 pandigital that can be formed by multiplying a fixed number by 1, 2, 3, ... ? < 1 sec <br />
 39 - If p is the perimeter of a right angle triangle, {a, b, c}, which value, for p <= 1000, has the most solutions? - 1min<br />
+40 - Finding the nth digit of the fractional part of the irrational number. > 2 sec <br />
 41 - What is the largest n-digit pandigital prime that exists? < 5 min <br />
 42 - Using words.txt, a 16K text file containing nearly two-thousand common English words, how many are triangle words? - < 1 sec <br />
 45 - Find the next triangle number that is also pentagonal and hexagonal. - < 1 sec <br />